 - The reproductive system.
 Some of our books showed babies growing inside mothers.
 One showed fetal development.
 But, in class, we didn’t touch on reproductive anatomy or sex differences.
 I did encourage parents to talk to their kids about this at home, and shared recommended books with the parents.
-Here’s an article on this: https://healthychildren.org/English/ages-stages/preschool/Pages/Talking-to-Your-Young-Child-About-Sex.aspx, and a list of helpful books: http://doctorjenn.com/2013/02/books-that-will-help-you-talk-to-your-kids-about-sex/ The key points we would cover with a child age 3 – 6:
+Here’s an article on talking with young children about human sexuality, and a list of helpful books for kids about sexuality.
+The key points to cover with a child age 3 – 6:

 Vocabulary: They should know the correct words to describe their body parts (e.g. penis, vulva, vagina…).
 This helps children to communicate with health care providers, and also helps them communicate about what happened if they experience sexual abuse.

-They should know that the parts of their body that a swimsuit covers are private.
+Privacy: They should know that the parts of their body that a swimsuit covers are private.
 We keep them covered and don’t touch them in public.
 If they want to touch their own private parts, they can… in private (in the bathroom or in the bedroom).
 No one else should touch their private parts and they shouldn’t touch anyone else’s.
-(The only exceptions are that a doctor might touch them there when the parent is in the room, or a parent or caregiver might briefly touch them to clean them)
+(The only exceptions are that a doctor might touch them when the parent is in the room, or a parent or caregiver might briefly touch them to clean them)

 Gathering: We’d drawn a human figure up on the board.
 I would point at “random” body parts and ask them what it was called, then write the name up on the board: toes, eyes, knees, ears, nose, head, mouth, shoulders.
 Then I wrote the word “and”.
 Then said: “I wrote all the words for our song on the board.
 What is the song?”